I was reading a website out there called a mediaequalizer.com.

 He announced pulling out of Afghanistan just like he announced closing Gitmo, which also hasn't been done.

-And he did that to mollify the loony-toon leftist supporters that he's got.
+And he did that to mollify the loony-tuned leftist supporters that he's got, which you saw on display at that Democrat debate.

 There isn't any war worth it.

-We got to get out of all wars.
+We've got to get out of all wars.

-We're the reason for all wars, we deserve to lose the wars we're in.
+We deserve to lose the wars we're in.

-The fact that he didn't do any of that, other than Iraq, which gave us ISIS, Uh he's he's just got a little bit of time left here to build his legacy, and he knows that leftist history writers are going to write the legacy.
+The fact that he didn't do any of that, other than Iraq, which gave us ISIS, he's just got a little bit of time left here to build his legacy, and he knows that leftist history writers are going to write the legacy.

-Uh Putin, ISIS.
+Syria, Putin, ISIS.

-I guess the caller has a point in the sense that Obama's not so far gone that he he doesn't care about the perception that America wins or loses these things.
+I guess the caller has a point in the sense that Obama's not so far gone that he doesn't care about the perception that America wins or loses these things.

-But I I just don't find a whole lot of evidence that Obama's really interested in winning any of them.
+But I just don't find a whole lot of evidence that Obama's really interested in winning any of them.

 I still think Obama believes the United States is the problem and not the solution.

-And I really believe that Obama does believe that our presence is what destabilizes all these places, that it's our fault, and that the solution is for us to get out and not be a presence or a factor.
+And I really believe that Obama does believe that our presence is what destabilizes all these places, that it's our fault and that the solution is for us to get out and not be a presence or a factor.

 But at the same time, circumstances require an American presence for perception reasons, which is what I think he thinks Afghanistan is.